 - Problem-solving skills: When children imitate adults and imagine themselves in certain situations, they learn how to adjust and react like adults.
 For instance, if they are playing a game in which two children want to play the role of their teacher, they will have to find a solution to continue playing the game (5).

 - Social skills: Pretend play helps children develop social skills and explore complex social ideas (6).
 For instance, if your child has taken up the role of a superhero and their friends are evil enemies, they will have to learn how to allocate characters to each one and remember to allow every child to become a superhero, and know how to react to others’ actions.
+Funny enactment can elicit a good laugh from all the children involved in the play.

 30 Pretend Play Ideas For Kids

+Pretend play can be a form of adventure if your child imagines it to be one.
 Here are some ideas that will engage your child in pretend play.

 1. My tiny house

 Using pieces of cardboard, build a small house for your little one.
 You could place a stool inside it so your child can sit comfortably.
 Create windows and decorate them with curtains using some old cloth.
 Let your child have their own house and take care of it like an adult.
+You can even give them a doll to keep them company in their own little house.

 2. Dr. Dolittle